isbadawi/isbadawi.github.io/source/_posts/2013-04-29-writing-a-code-coverage-tool.markdown

 }
 ```

+It parses a source file (given here as a string), and gets at an object
+of type `CompilationUnit`, which is the root of the abstract syntax tree representation.
+Each node in the tree overrides `toString()` to do pretty-printing, so running this just
-Running this just spits out the class declaration for `Hello`:
+spits out the class declaration for `Hello`:

 ```text The output.
 package io.badawi.hello;